UTU-Geospatial-Labs/2025-webmap-polar-bears/README.md

 **Emilia Martois, Sanni Hakanpää, Taija Tokko and John Davis.**

-The map visualises travel time to health care facilities via different transportation modes.
+The map provides an overview of the socio-economic status of different districts in Turku, alongside the planned tramline and its stops.
+These are visualised with services categorised in themes of cultural services, schools, and sports and wellbeing services.
 The solution responded to challenge provided by Lounaistieto.

 Explore the map: [https://utu-geospatial-labs.github.io/2025-webmap-polar-bears/](https://utu-geospatial-labs.github.io/2025-webmap-polar-bears/)